Vyral/sandy-eagon-blog/_posts/2017-04-11-homeownership-on-tulalip-land.md

 **When the land is owned by the tribe you pay them a monthly lease fee that's based on the value of the land and reassessed every three years.**

-**When you lease from the Fryberg family—who are part of the Tulalip Tribe and own the land—you pay an annual lease fee to them.**&nbsp;The Fryberg leases are overseen by the Bureau of Indian Affairs.
+**When you lease from the Fryberg family—who are part of the Tulalip Tribe and own the land—you pay an annual lease fee to them.** The Fryberg leases are overseen by the Bureau of Indian Affairs.
 The Fryberg family leased land is reassessed every five years.

 {% include pullquote.html %}